Tyrrrz/Contextual/Readme.md

 }
 ```

-> Note, Contextual already comes with an implementation of `CancellationContext` built-in, so you don't need to create your own.
+> Note that Contextual already comes with an implementation of `CancellationContext` built-in, so you don't need to create your own.
 The example above is just for reference.

 ### Example: using contexts for logging